 A logo does not always have to be all graphic.
 Sometimes a simple use of text in a stylized font can be equally effective.
-Companies such as
+One does not need to be too decorative and ornamental, just a fine text in a stylized font can do the magic.
+Companies such as:

 4. Familiar Shapes

 A logo is a graphic geometry meant to be persuasive.
 The most familiar logos use the most familiar shapes.
-Standard figures like circles, ovals, rectangles, parallel lines etc. are easy to digest since we deal with them daily.
-This does not mean that the logo cannot be designed in a complex manner.
+Standard figures like circles, ovals, rectangles, parallel lines, etc. are easy to digest since we deal with them daily.
+This does not mean that the logo cannot be designed in an unconventional manner.

 - Audi’s interlocked four circles convey elegance and complexity- just like their car models.